|

 dermatitis.
 I can speak from personal experience that

-eating raw kalo, leaves or corms, is not recommended.
+eating raw kalo, leaves or tubers, is not recommended.
 It is as

 if one ate fiberglass.
 Another warning is Agave species